Personal Observations on the Death of Silver-Based Film Photography and Silver-Based

 is now another indistinguishable producer of electronics. |

-| The Year Kodachrome Film and Kodachrome Film Processing Died - 2010 |
+Kodachrome Film and Kodachrome Film Processing Die - 2010 |

 After a run of 75 years, in 2010 Kodak stopped producing Kodachrome slide file.
 Unlike Ektachrome, Kodachrome had an incredibly complicated 25-step processing requirement.
 The last place on earth which was processing Kodachrome was Dwayne's Photo in Parsons, Kansas.
 Dwayne's processed its last roll of Kodachrome on December 20, 2010. |

-| The Ascendency of the Cellular Phone Camera - 2011 |
+The Ascendancy of the Cellular Phone Camera - 2011 |

-More photographs are now taken with cellular phone cameras than with all other types of still cameras and camcorders combined. |
+As of 2011, more photographs are now taken with cellular phone cameras than with all other types of still cameras and camcorders combined. |

-| Current and Future Prospects |
+Current and Future Prospects |

 Certain people are quite fond of the topic, "which is better: film or